 With this point-of-view, the story is told by a narrator who knows everything that has happened.
 He/she knows about and can examine all of the characters and their motives.
 It is extremely important to give details about all the characters.

 It allows foreshadowing with tease lines like, “Heidi had no idea how dangerous that decision was nor the trouble it would cause,” For more details see Foreshadowing Using Hints to Tease your Readers.

 Example: Ken had been caught is a web of intrigue he was not prepared for.
 Pamela had kissed him.
 Almost seduced him.
 The trap was set.
 Ken just did not know it, yet.

 Third person – limited.

-This offers the intimacy of one character’s point of view.
-This point of view is usually a character in the story.
+This offers the intimacy of one character’s point-of-view.
+This is usually a character in the story.
 It can be past or present tense.
-The writer must explain how the point of view character receives information about other characters.
+The writer must explain how the point-of-view character receives information about other characters.
 This may require extensive dialog.

 Example: The day had started out hot.
 Ken sat quietly contemplating last night.
 He could not believe Pamela had kissed him.
 He wondered what he should do next.
 He sat pondering for a long time, about what it meant.

 Your readers should be charmed by the voice, gripped by the story, and obsessed with your main character.

 The point of view becomes the writer’s voice.
 Make the voice captivating.